-Celeterra – a hellish novel set in heaven!
 Read the adventures of Vance and his one-eyed dog Eugene.
-Adventure and romance, humor and mystery, Celeterra is a book impossible to put down.
+A combination of dystopian mystery, fantasy, and romance.
+This book is impossible to put down.

 Who had been in the car that had driven away as he had arrived at the house?
 What had this visitor been up to at this mansion?
 He was almost certain that this person had seen him, possibly even recognized him.
 Had this been the mastermind behind the entire affair?

 With that question in his mind, he fell asleep, exhausted.

 His sleep was filled with nightmares.
 He was hunted by wild animals, lions, and tigers.
 He tried to escape by climbing up a tree, but its bark was wet and slippery and his hands could not get a hold.
 A male lion came closer and closer, staring at him, both evilly and indifferent.

 Eugene woke him up.
 The dog trembled and growled softly and Vance quickly put his hand on the animal’s snout.
 They listened.
 After a while, Vance could hear sounds.
 As he had suspected there was a shaft or a pipe leading from the ground level down into the cellar.
 It ensured that fresh air could reach this hideout, even when the door was closed.
 Now, that shaft transported the sounds from the outside world down to him.
 A car approached slowly, its wheels grinding on the gravel of the driveway.
 The engine was almost inaudible.
 Vance imagined that it was a big vehicle.

 Was this the same car that he had seen departing earlier?
 The car stopped and the engine was switched off.
 Absolute silence followed, only interrupted by the ticking sounds of the cooling motor.
 Then several doors opened.
 Feet stepped onto the small stones.
 After a few seconds, three doors closed softly.
 Vance strained his ears.
 Slow footsteps approached, toiling on the gravel.